msabrowser/-MSABrowser.github.io/index.md

   ![MSABrowser Screenshots](https://user-images.githubusercontent.com/49681382/136694235-509b6f32-423f-4ecd-aa9f-9b3089a8bdee.jpg)

   <details>
-    <summary>An overview of the MSABrowser tool.
-(Click here to see description for the image)</summary>
+    <summary>➤ An overview of the MSABrowser tool.
+(Click here to see the full description for the image)</summary>
     MSA for homologous proteins of the human TUBA1A is depicted in this figure, along with genetic variations on the corresponding positions on sequences and associated intervals such as protein domains.
 (A)

   (I) The annotation part represents the specified intervals for the sequence and in this example, it is used for illustrating the positions of the protein domains with cross-link features that enable users to locate the website or page of the original database or article.